INTEGRATING THE POWER OF THE ARTS WITH A RIGOROUS ACADEMIC EXPERIENCE

 Snow Pond Arts Academy (SPAA) is founded on this strong foundation and will be a paramount part of this overall transforming learning community.
 SPAA is dedicated to academic excellence, commitment to the arts, and leadership learning.
 The school hires inspiring and experienced faculty and staff, including some of the best educators from our local colleges, who are dedicated to fostering an inclusive culture of mutual respect and support which sets the tone for academic excellence.
 Students and faculty work together to develop a virtuous code of conduct.
 Students are prepared to meet the 21st century demands, through this thoughtful attention to curriculum, culture, and civic responsibilities.

-SPAA uses a unique blended learning model that incorporates the arts, academics and 21st century technology to support student learning.
+SPAA uses a unique integrated learning model that incorporates the arts, academics and 21st century technology to support student learning.
 The SPAA faculty sets high expectations from the beginning and promotes complex thinking skills that each student will need over the course of their education.
 All are expected to meet Maine math and literacy standards and become self-reliant and self-directed learners.
 We know from experience that students will find this to be an engaging and enriching full day of arts and academics.

 Visible Leadership for Maine